ozfortress/ozfortress_docs/docs/rules/infractions.md

 Infraction points do **not** expire after a person's ban ends, Infraction points expire depending on their own expiry.
 Infraction expiries are listed with the offences below.

 ## Probations
-Probations are applied when a person is banned, and said probation will remain for a 12-month period after the ban's expiry.
-Within this probation period, offences carry higher severity depending on the tier of the offence.
+Probations are applied after a person's ban expires, and said probation will remain for a 12-month period after their ban.
+Within this probation period, offences will incur penalties of a higher severity, depending on the tier of the offence.

 + Tier 1 infractions are multiplied by 2x, and will incur 20 points.
 + Tier 2 infractions are multiplied by 1.5x, and will incur 30 points.